 While we like our women light and bendy, we do not like our ellipticals the same way.
 We prefer solid structures with quality components.
 Unfortunately, NordicTrack has given us the light and bendy with the SpaceSaver SE9i.
 But they have also included a decent amount of enhanced programming and functional features all backed by a decent warranty.
-Accordingly, the SpaceSaver SE9i has won Second Place among our $1,000 to $1499-dollar 2019 Best Buys.
+Accordingly, the SpaceSaver SE9i has won Fourth Place among our $1,500 to $1,999-dollar 2021 Best Buys.